BWC-BigSarge/MeritBot/README.md

-# Dragon Killing Point (DKP) Bot for Discord
+# Dragon Killing Point (DKP) system via MeritBot for BWC Discord

-The DKP bot is a simple and efficient tool designed to track points that your guild members can earn or lose in any RPG game, right on Discord.
+The MeritBot is a simple and efficient DKP (dragon kill points) tool designed to track points that BWC-SC Org members can earn or lose in Star Citizen, right on Discord.

 ## Features